AndersDeath/diary2/000-current.md

 # 16 Dezember - Samstag - Berlin - 452 Tag der Einwanderung

 Today we were walking in the city.
 We were at Zoologischer Garten U-bahn station.
 We spent some time in the cafe working.
 Also the server in the place was a girl from Ukraine.
 It was interesting.
+Also in the morning we viewed an apartments in Wedding district.